pleabargain/DDS_hackathon_2025JAN_AI_challenge/cline_docs/productContext.md

    - Operation auditing

 ## Success Criteria
-1. Users can complete forms with higher quality responses
+1. Users can complete forms with organized, structured responses
 2. Progress can be saved and resumed at any time
 3. Form data is properly structured and validated
 4. System operations are fully logged and traceable